noahjb/novi_cd_test/instructions/extra_credit.md

 You'll need at a minimum to make changes to...
 - Routes in `server.js`
-- Add logic to handle updates in 'mainController`
+- Add logic to handle updates in `mainController`
 - Make changes to the front-end in `index.html`.

 When you're done writing and testing your code, feel free to make a [pull request](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how%20to%20make%20a%20pull%20request) to this repo.